aarokorhonen/pino-preview/README.md

-# Pino Preview 🌲 - Interactive Viewer for Structured Logs
+# Pino Preview 🌲

+_Interactive Web Viewer for Structured Logs_

 This is a utility web app for near-real-time previewing of structured JSON logs.
 It is designed to consume output from applications which use the